 Understanding this rule matters when deciding what to do with inherited property.
 In many cases, selling promptly after inheriting carries very little tax consequence.
 Holding for a long time and then selling may create a larger capital gains liability on the post-inheritance appreciation.

-If your estate may fall in that range, consult an estate planning attorney in 2024 or early 2025.
-Strategies like irrevocable trusts, charitable giving, and lifetime gifting (the annual gift tax exclusion is $18,000 per recipient in 2024) can reduce taxable estate value before the sunset takes effect.
+If your estate may approach the federal threshold, consult an estate planning attorney and tax professional.
+Strategies like irrevocable trusts, charitable giving, portability planning, and lifetime gifting can reduce taxable estate value when they are planned carefully.

-The annual gift exclusion: You can give up to $18,000 per person per year (2024) without any gift tax consequences and without using your lifetime exemption.
+The annual gift exclusion: You can give up to the current annual exclusion amount per person per year without using your lifetime exemption.
 For families with large estates, systematic annual gifting over many years can meaningfully reduce the taxable estate — completely legally, with no forms required for gifts under the annual limit.

 For questions about whether an estate you are currently settling owes taxes, the probate process, or the executor's responsibilities, see How to Settle an Estate and What Is Probate?